xmtp/botkit/README.md

 ## Development

-To kickstart the tutorial, you'll need to clone the repository containing the bot code.
-Follow these steps:
+To develop on this repo clone the repository containing the bot code:

 ```bash
 git clone https://github.com/xmtp/botkit